Richard J. Chandler Composer Biography

 I’ve always been fascinated by the intricate dance of musical lines and how they interact, much like characters in a well-crafted story.
 My journey in music began with the saxophone, which I picked up at a young age.
 Early on, I had the privilege of learning from various mentors who profoundly shaped my musical outlook.

-One of my earliest teachers was an 82-year old one-handed World War I veteran who lost a hand in that war.
-He was a professional saxophonist, but due to lossing his hand, became a trumpet player, His love for music, teaching and resilience left a lasting impression on me.
+One of my earliest teachers was an 82-year-old one-handed World War I veteran who lost a hand in that war.
+He was a professional saxophonist, but due to losing his hand, he became a trumpet player.
+His love for teaching music and his resilience left a lasting impression on me.

-As I grew older, I studied with several other talented musicians, including saxophone and bassoon teachers who guided me into classical repertoire.
-These experiences not only deepened my love for classical music but also instilled in me the importance of perseverance and dedication.
+As I grew older, I studied with several other talented musicians, including saxophone and bassoon teachers who guided me into the classical repertoire.
+These experiences deepened my love for classical music and instilled in me the importance of perseverance and dedication.

 My formal education in music took me to the McPhail School of Music in Minneapolis and St. John’s University in Collegeville, Minnesota.
-It was at St. John’s where I met Father Jerome Collier, a remarkable composition teacher who opened my eyes to the possibilities of creating my own music.
-His guidance was invaluable, and it was during this time that I truly began to see myself as a composer.
+At St. John’s, I met Father Jerome Collier, a remarkable composition teacher who opened my eyes to the possibilities of creating my own music.
+His guidance was invaluable, and during this time, I truly began to see myself as a composer.

-Later in life I finished my BA in Music at St. Cloud State Univeristy and did a year of graduate studies in Music composition with Alex Lubet.
-I have also studied with Composter Edie Hill, a gifted and innovative composer and composition teacher.
+Later in life, I finished my BA in music at St. Cloud State University and completed a year of graduate studies in music composition with Alex Lubet.
+I have also studied with Composer Edie Hill, a gifted and innovative composer and composition teacher.

 External themes often inspire my compositions.
 For instance, when I wrote a fanfare for the dedication of the Saint Cloud Public Library, I drew inspiration from the building’s architecture.
-The copper roof and the overall design of the structure informed the brassy, metallic sounds of the piece.
+The copper roof and the structure’s overall design informed the piece’s brassy, metallic sounds.
 Similarly, I’ve used poetry as a source of inspiration, letting the rhythm and sound of the words guide the musical phrases.

-Throughout my career, I’ve been fortunate to learn from and collaborate with many talented musicians and composers.
+I’ve been fortunate to learn from and collaborate with many talented musicians and composers throughout my career.

-Ed Turley, a PhD music performance piano player, became a close friend and mentor.
-We had a unique arrangement where I would pretend to take piano lessons from him, but in reality, we used our time together to exchange musical ideas and critique each other’s work.
-His belief in my potential as a composer was incredibly encouraging and played a significant role in my development.
+Pianist Ed Turley became a close friend and mentor.
+We had a unique arrangement where I pretended to study piano but instead exchanged musical ideas.
+His belief in my potential as a composer was incredibly encouraging and significantly influenced my development.

 In collaboration with the poet, Lawrence Schug, I wrote a series of songs.